tech-med/medlearnity.com/src/content/blog/how-to-study-for-usmle-step-1/index.md

 Also, if you are an auditory learner, you may want to **follow some online lectures**.
 You can try out Pathoma, as well as the Kaplan online lectures.
 Listening to a lecture is a form of passive, but effective learning.
 So, if it suits you, then also listen to some lectures.

 **You need to include UWorld Question Bank into your USMLE Step 1 preparation plan!
 No questions about it!** **Make sure that as you complete the questions that you can justify your answers.** Also, **when you miss questions, go over each one and be clear on why that particular response is the correct one, and why the other options are incorrect**.
 This is not just about completing as many practice questions as possible but honing your skills as well.
 If you exhaust the UWorld question bank, then also try out the AMBOSS question bank.
 How do you get a 250 on step 1?
-Just keep practicing!
+Just keep practicing
 The USMLE Step 1 exam is a timed one.
 So **while you are completing these questions during study time, make sure that you're timing yourself.
 You want to get in the habit of analyzing and answering the questions in exam-like conditions**.
-That way, the test day will be a breeze for you!
+That way, the test day will be a breeze for you
 **Practice exams are another important resource.
 While UWorld also has self-assessments, you should also complete some NBME practice exams**.
 We recommend that you **take an NBME self-assessment at the start of your study program for USMLE Step 1**.
 This will help to set the baseline for you to assess how well you are doing as you prepare for the exam.
 Yes, the score will probably not be the best, but don't worry.
 You just need a baseline because your study sessions are going to make you perform much better on the subsequent practice exams!
 Keep a positive outlook!
-We are going for 250 and above here!
+We are going for 250 and above here
 [![our tutors have average scores of 260+ USMLE, 580+ MCAT, and 650+ COMLEX](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2022/06/05-our-tutors-have-average-scores.png)](https://www.medlearnity.com/our-tutors/)

 ## How to Study for USMLE Step 1 in a Limited Time